greggigon/docker-hack-night/docs/1. basics/README.md

 $ docker run -i -t ubuntu:14.10
 ```

-> *NOTE*: The arguments `-i` allows you to write to the container, `-t` assigns a psuedo-tty so we can create an interactive shell.
+> *NOTE*: The arguments `-i` allows you to write to the container, `-t` assigns a pseudo-tty so we can create an interactive shell.

 You're now running within a container, let's explore!